gaman547/C-.NET-FRAMEWORK-FastTrackIT/TECHNO/README.txt

 techno is my gf cat.
 I've made a tamagotchi inspired mini game where u create(choose) from PISICA or MOTAN, and play around with it's stats. code is OOP based + my imagination.
+2nd beta version